 By default, SSH clients only support text-mode programs; anything that needs to open its own window on your desktop (such as Gedit) will not work.

-However, there is a way to enable this.
-Depending on your operating system, this may take a little setting up.
+However, there is a way to enable this - depending on your operating system, it may take a little setting up.

-To run graphical programs on Windows, you will need to download an X server - we recommend XMing.
+To run graphical programs on Windows, you will need to install an X server